ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/kuberay-vs-legacy.md

 ## Migration: Example
 This section presents an example of the migration process.
-Specifically, we translate a Helm values.yaml configuration for the legacy Ray Operator into a RayCluster CR for KubeRay.
+Specifically, we translate a Helm values.yaml configuration for the legacy Ray Operator into an example RayCluster CR for KubeRay.
 We also recommend taking a look at example RayCluster CRs in the [Ray docs][RayExamples] and in the [KubeRay docs][KubeRayExamples].